Melody

 â

-Her distinguished operatic repertoire features a range of acclaimed roles, including Donna Anna in Don Giovanni, Leila in Les Pêcheurs de Perles, Rosalinde in Die Fledermaus, Cio Cio San in Madama Butterfly, Mimi in La Bohème, Angelica in Suor Angelica, Nedda in I Pagliacci, Lauretta in Gianni Schicchi, Leonora in Il Trovatore, and Lucrezia in Il Due Foscari.
-Notably, Melody is celebrated for her authentic interpretation of Cio Cio San, reflecting her deep appreciation for Japanese culture and traditions.
+Melody's distinguished operatic repertoire includes acclaimed roles such as Donna Anna in Don Giovanni, Leila in Les Pêcheurs de Perles, Rosalinde in Die Fledermaus, Cio Cio San in Madama Butterfly, Mimi and Musetta in La Bohème, Angelica in Suor Angelica, Nedda in I Pagliacci, Lauretta in Gianni Schicchi, Leonora in Il Trovatore, Lucrezia in Il Due Foscari, and Santuzza in Cavalleria Rusticana.
+She is particularly celebrated for her authentic interpretation of Cio Cio San, reflecting her profound understanding of Japanese culture and traditions.
+Having spent her formative years in Japan, Melody is fluent in Japanese, offering a unique perspective that beautifully integrates her American and Japanese backgrounds.

 Melody's musical journey began in early childhood, harmonizing with her father at the piano, which ignited her enduring passion for music.
 Outside of her artistic pursuits, she loves to travel with her family and treasures her role as a devoted mother of two.